snowfoxsh/nestify/README.md

 Notice how `#[derive(Debug)]` is applied not to the field as an attribute but to the nested structure.
-Applied field attributes are compatable with attribute modifiers.
+Applied field attributes are compatible with attribute modifiers.
-Regular field attribtues are not compatable with attributes.
+Regular field attributes are not compatible with attributes.

 ---

 ## Contributing

-I love contributers.
-Im an bad writer so I would love comunity support to improve this guide!
+I love contributors.
+Im an poor writer so I would love community support to improve this guide!

 To make code changes: